RosettaCommons/demos/tutorials/Tutorial_2_Working_With_Rosetta/Tutorial_2.md

 ##Running Rosetta via PyRosetta
 PyRosetta functions are run within Python scripts; it requires that rosetta be imported and initiliazed with the commands

 	from rosetta import /*
 	rosetta.init()

-or similar, after which the Pyrosetta functions may be called within the script itself.
+after which the Pyrosetta functions may be called within the script itself.
 Detailed PyRosetta tutorials can be found [here](http://www.pyrosetta.org/tutorials).

 #Constructing a Rosetta Job